Can Your Apple Watch Detect Sleep Apnea?

 Some companies claim their apps help detect sleep apnea by monitoring your snoring or using your phone’s accelerometer to track your sleep.
 However, the technology cannot be relied upon for sleep apnea detection.
 If you are concerned about sleep apnea, your doctor is the best source for information and diagnosis.

-Although the FDA has approved some wearables for sleep apnea detection and diagnosis, these at-home sleep apnea tests are only available with a doctor’s prescription.
+Although the FDA has approved other wearables for sleep apnea detection and diagnosis, these at-home sleep apnea tests are only available with a doctor’s prescription.
 Once your doctor receives the results from the at-home test, they can make a diagnosis and determine the correct sleep apnea treatment.

 Some at-home sleep apnea testing tools resemble an Apple Watch, while others involve multiple sensors.
 If your doctor believes you’re eligible for an at-home test, they will direct you to the test that is best for your needs.